Last Updated on

 There are several trails between the top of Mount Aso and Kusasenri.
 It will take several hours to complete all of them — more information about the hiking trails below.

-What to do at Mount Aso
+What to do on Aso volcano

 You can find more information about each attraction by clicking on the individual pin.